Thiago099/SKSE-Menu-Framework-SDK/README.md

 }
 ```

-Then, import the SKSEMenuFramework.h into your header file, i reccomend you creating a UI.cpp/UI.h
+Then, import the SKSEMenuFramework.h into your header file

 ```cpp
 #include "SKSEMenuFramework.h"